-Where SLC is required to issue a notice to a borrower at their home address requesting confirmation of employment details, the borrower has 42 days from the date of the notice to return the required information to SLC.
+- Where a borrower is required to confirm income details because HMRC do not have up to date employment records, the borrower has 42 days to return the required information to SLC.
 If the borrower's loans are not yet in repayment status, the 'in study' interest rate of RPI +3% will be charged.
-If the borrower is in repayment status, the variable interest rate will be applied to the 42 day period, non-compliance interest will commence after the end of the 42 day period.

-• If HMRC confirm a backdated match (a date in the past from which the match is active).
+If the borrower is in repayment status, the variable interest rate will be applied to the 42 day period, noncompliance interest will commence after the end of the 42 day period. - If HMRC confirm a backdated match (a date in the past from which the match is active).
 The non-compliance interest will be replaced with the variable interest rate based on income for the backdated match period.
 If HMRC does not provide a backdated match date, SLC will use the match file transmission date.
 SLC discretion may be applied where the borrower disputes the effective date of the match as advised by HMRC.